devcronberg/jsa/README.md

 * log a to the console
 * push a value to the array
 * log a to the console
-* pop a value to a variable by
+* pop a value to a variable b
 * log b and a to the console
 * sort the array
 * log a to the console